-"In some cases he had falsified statements to the authorities in order to obtain permits."'Bad for falconry'
+"In some cases he had falsified statements to the authorities in order to obtain permits."

 The centre was sold to Beaven in 2004 by Jemima Parry-Jones MBE, whose family had established it in 1967, before she emigrated to the US.